microsoft/XPretrain/hd-vila-100m/README.md

 | HD-VILA-100M | open | 100M | 100M | 13.4 | 32.5 | 371.5K | 720p |

-## News

-***03/02/2022***

-HD-VILA was accepted by CVPR 2022.

 ## Download

-You can download all the urls through this [link](./).
+You can download all the urls through this [link](https://hdvila.blob.core.windows.net/dataset/hdvila100m.zip?sv=2020-08-04&ss=bqtf&srt=sco&sp=rwdlacuptfxi&se=2022-03-24T21:03:34Z&sig=aXcSNDh%2BK%2BqA%2BsapxAex94uAZURhXUqlja6dY3Z%2BYn0%3D&_=1648129626804).
 We also offer all the timestamps to divide the videos into clips.
 The format of the data is:
 ```
 {
     'video_id':'QMi8x8o55Ns',